Gajotres/IonicSimpleAuthorizationExample/README.md

 3. ionic cordova platform add android
 4. npm install
 5. ionic serve -> To see if everything is working as it should
-6. ionic run android -l -c -s
+6. ionic cordova run android -l -c -s

 An old version (Ionic 2) of this tutorial can be found here: https://github.com/Gajotres/Ionic2AuthorizationExample